thephpleague/uri-src/docs/components/7.0/fragment-directives.md

 title: The Fragment Directive component
 ---

-# The Fragment Directive component
+# The Fragment Directives component

 <p class="message-notice">available since version <code>7.6.0</code></p>

+## The Component

 This specialized fragment component contains a list of `Directives` that can be used by user-agent to further improve UX when navigating to or inside a website.
 As of time of this writing, only